-All these questions came to mind as I perused Wikipedia's helpful list of the US cities over 100,000 population with the most zero-car households (thanks to commenter Alon Levy).
-I find the list so interesting I'm just going to copy all of it here, then add some thoughts at the end.
+All these questions came to mind as I perused Wikipedia’s helpful list of the US cities over 100,000 population with the most zero-car households (thanks to commenter Alon Levy).
+I find the list so interesting that I’m just going to copy all of it here, then add some thoughts at the end.
 The figure given for each city is the percentage of households that do not own a car.

 1. New York City, New York 55.7%

 8. Boston, Massachusetts 34.91%